Hyosang-Jeong/BIT_SAVER_Project/ReadMe.md

 * Any errors/warnings that the user should expect
    * There are sometimes unexpected errors with FMOD.
       * If it happens, the user should rebuild the solution and run it
-   * Some recommendation warnings for using enum rather than enum class.
    * GLModel member variables uninitialized warning.